valeriyr/vscode-remote-debug/README.md

 `vscode-remote-debug` contains an example of how a Rust application running in a docker container can be debugged remotely from the host.

 The main idea is that we have a locally cloned repository which is mounted to a running container.
 The repository will be built inside the container and run using `lldb-server`.
+And when the application is run, we will connect to it using `Visual Studio Code`.

 ## Initial setup